vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 * Come downstairs, and all the cozy lights are (just) on; [Node-RED automation](#activate-a-light-on-motion-detection) [Home Assistant controls](#home-assistant)
     * _More joy, quicker to the coffee!_
 * Outside lights only on when it becomes dark; [Node-RED automation](#activate-a-socket-based-on-outside-lux)
-    * _On a sunny day it doesn't make sense to put also all outside lights on_
+    * _On a sunny day it doesn't make sense to put all outside lights on_
 * Activate something (like playing Christmas music, or a dancing Santa) when someone shows up at your doorstep; [Node-RED automation](#activate-a-socket-based-on-someone-entering-the-house)
     * _A smile on their face_
 * No lights on when there is nobody around for a while; [Node-RED automation](#disable-a-socket-after-a-period-of-inactivity)